google/mobly/docs/tutorial_custom_controller.md

     """A class representing a smart light device.

     Attributes:
-        name: String, the name of the device.
+        name: the name of the device.
-        ip: String, the IP address of the device.
+        ip: the IP address of the device.
+        is_on: True if the light is currently on, False otherwise.
     """

     def __init__(self, name: str, ip: str):